Dasvidaniya

-The name of the movie is a pun on the list of ten things to be done before death made by Vinay Pathak, and is a play on the Russian phrase до свидания (do svidaniya), meaning bye.
+Dasvidaniya is a 2008 Indian Hindi-language comedy drama film directed by Shashant Shah and written by Arshad Syed.
+The film stars Vinay Pathak alongside Neha Dhupia, Rajat Kapoor, and Sarita Joshi.
+It was released on 7 November 2008.
+Inspired by the Hollywood film The Bucket List (2007), it follows a man who creates a list of ten things to do before his death.
+The title is a pun on this concept and is derived from the Russian phrase "до свидания" (do svidaniya), meaning "goodbye."
+The film was released on 7 November 2008.

 Synopsis

-Amar Kaul (Vinay Pathak) is a 37-year-old accounts manager at a company called Suraj Pharmaceuticals in Mumbai.
+Amar Kaul (Vinay Pathak) is a 37-year-old accounts manager at Suraj Pharmaceuticals in Mumbai.
 He is single and lives with his mother (Sarita Joshi).
 He lives a nondescript life with people oblivious to his existence.
 One day his doctor tells him that he will die within three months due to stomach cancer.
-Realising that his time is limited, Amar makes a list of ten things he wants to do during his life, and sets out to do them.
+Realising that his time is limited, Amar makes a list of ten things he wants to do in his life and sets out to do them.
 They are: